mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/Application-Registration.md

+---
+title: Register your application or service for the Groove API| Groove Services
+description:  Learn how to create your app and start integrating Groove.
+keywords: groove music, groove api, groove api registration
+author: sakley
+---

 # Registering your application or service for the Groove API

 To use the Groove API, you need to first register your application or